afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 #### pros

 The main reason to use it this way is because the `errorTranslate` parameter requires spaces.
 If you have a complete mapping of errors, your controllers will end up being more errorTranslate than controller.
-This look ugly.
+This looks ugly.

 Moreover, it is quite common for controllers to have very similar `errorTranslate`.
 This will lead to a lot of copy/pasting.
-On the long run this is hell, imagine you have 10 controller and you found one new Error you haven't thought before.
-Even worst, this error can happen in every controller, you will have to add it to the 10 controller.
+In the long run this is hell, imagine you have 10 controllers and you found one new Error you haven't thought about before.
+Even worse, this error can happen in every controller, you will have to add it to the 10 controllers.
 With a centralized errorHandler it is just one change.

 #### cons

-You loose flexibility.
+You lose flexibility.
 You might want to return different messages for the same error depending on the controller (you could be interested in returning different http status codes as well, but that is less common).

 ## HTTP Codes guide